sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/iris-of-helheim.md

 ## Soul Awakener

-[SP: 0][CD: 25s] Unleash soul-drinking mist around wielder to knock enemies airborne, deal 400% ATK of Lightning DMG, and trigger the following effects:Fallen Rosemary enters Valfreyja Form immediately, obtains Ulf/Strix/Ormr Runes, and fully restores Disir.
+[SP 소모: 0][재사용 대기 시간: 25초] Unleash soul-drinking mist around wielder to knock enemies airborne, deal 400% ATK of Lightning DMG, and trigger the following effects:Fallen Rosemary enters Valfreyja Form immediately, obtains Ulf/Strix/Ormr Runes, and fully restores Disir.
 Enemies in the mist are Bedazzled and take 80.0% ATK of bonus Lightning DMG from Ormr Rune's periodical lightning for 15s.Each Charged ATK boosts wielder's Total DMG by 25.0% for 15s (cannot stack).

 ## Guiding Fragrance